square/leakcanary/docs/shark.md

 * Shark is heavily tested (80% test coverage).
 * Shark can run in both Java and Android VMs, with no other dependency than Okio and Kotlin.
 * Shark can analyze both Java and Android VM hprof files.
+* Shark can deobfuscate hprof records if it has access to obfuscation mapping file.

 ## Shark CLI